Clash of the Titans (2010 film): Critical reception

 Peter Travers of Rolling Stone awarded the film one star out of four, stating "The film is a sham, with good actors going for the paycheck and using beards and heavy makeup to hide their shame."
 In a review for the Chicago Tribune, Turan complained that the film is worse in 3D; he went on further to explain that the action scenes are "more of a distraction than an enhancement", with the battle scenes being cluttered and "harder to follow rather than exciting".
 Claudia Puig for USA Today wrote that the film's "most outstanding achievement is the ability to be both chaotic and dull".
 Justification for her opinion came from the frantic action sequences and muddled special effects.
 Dan Kois blamed the director for making a "muddled disappointment" instead of a "camp classic that could have endured for generations."
 He also accused Leterrier of not knowing how to direct an action scene, and that the film lacked "wit and flair."
 David Stratton also criticized the film's action scenes, suggesting to Leterrier: "check out your local video store for something by Kurosawa, or almost any movie with sword fight scenes, to see how it's done."

-The film was nominated for "Worst Prequel, Remake, Rip-off or Sequel" and "Worst Eye-Gouging Misuse of 3D" at the 31st Golden Raspberry Awards, but also for Outstanding Effects in a Live Action Production at the 38th Annie Awards, but lost to Sex and the City 2, The Last Airbender, and Tim Burton's Alice in Wonderland, respectively.
+Accolades

+At the 2010 Teen Choice Awards, Clash of the Titans received four nominations (including Choice Movie – Fantasy).
+It was nominated for the Annie Award for Outstanding Achievement for Character Animation in a Live Action Production and the Alliance of Women Film Journalists' Time Waster Remake or Sequel Award.
+The film received nominations for Worst Prequel, Remake, Rip-off or Sequel and Worst Eye-Gouging Misuse of 3D at the 31st Golden Raspberry Awards.
+At the 37th Saturn Awards, the film received a nomination for Best Fantasy Film.
+It placed one of the Top Box Office Films at the 2011 ASCAP Awards.

 Box office

 Clash of the Titans earned $61,235,105 in its opening weekend in 3,777 theaters in the United States and Canada (not including Thursday previews).
 The movie was #1 for two weeks in a row, edging out Date Night and the previous winner, How to Train Your Dragon.
+The film held the record for having the highest April opening weekend for a Warner Bros. film until 2025 when A Minecraft Movie surpassed it.
 Clash of the Titans made $163,214,888 domestically, as of July 22, 2010, and $330,000,000 overseas, as of September 19, 2010, for a worldwide total of $493,214,888.
 On the all-time worldwide chart it ranks 80th and in North America it is below #100.

-Home video
+Home media

 Clash of the Titans was released on DVD and Blu-ray combo pack on July 16 (Mexico), July 26 (UK), July 27 (USA) and (Canada), October 6 (Japan), 2010.
 A 3D Blu-ray version of the film was also released in a combo pack with the 2D version, DVD, and digital copy.